 - (a) Each aircraft operator or aerodrome operator shall ensure that any person authorised by the Governor is allowed on board an aircraft, on an aerodrome or a place where an aircraft has taken off or landed. - (b) Each person to whom this OTAR Part applies shall ensure that any person authorised by the Governor shall have access to any documentation relating to the operation.
-The holder of an approval shall be responsible for ensuring that, if requested to do so by an authorised person, documentation is produced within a reasonable period of time. - (c) An authorised person may examine, take samples of and seize any goods which the authorised person has reasonable grounds to suspect may be dangerous goods in respect of which the provisions of the Dangerous Goods Regulations have not been complied with. - (d) An authorised person may open or require to be opened any baggage or package which the authorised person has reasonable grounds to suspect may contain dangerous goods in respect of which the provisions of the Dangerous Goods Regulations have not been complied with. - (e) Subject to paragraph (i), any sample taken or goods seized by an authorised person under this regulation shall be retained or detained respectively for so long as the Governor considers necessary in all the circumstances and shall be disposed of in such manner as the Governor considers appropriate in all the circumstances. - (f) Without prejudice to the generality of sub-paragraph (e) any sample taken, or goods seized under this regulation may be retained or detained respectively: - (1) for use as evidence at a trial for an offence; or - (2) for forensic examination or for investigation in connection with an offence. - (g) The person from whom any goods have been seized by an authorised person under this regulation may apply to the Governor for the item to be released to them.
-An application under this paragraph shall be made in writing and shall be accompanied by evidence of ownership by the applicant. - (h) Where the Governor is satisfied that the applicant is the owner of the item concerned and that further retention of the item is not necessary for the purposes of any criminal proceedings the Governor shall arrange for the goods concerned to be returned to the applicant. - (i) Where further retention of goods is, in the opinion of the Governor, no longer necessary and no application has been made under sub-paragraph (g) or any such application has been unsuccessful the goods shall be destroyed or otherwise disposed of in accordance with the directions of the Governor.
+The holder of an approval shall be responsible for ensuring that, if requested to do so by an authorised person, documentation is produced within a reasonable period of time. - (c) The Governor, and any authorised person, has the right of access at all reasonable times to any place for the purpose of exercising enforcement powers set out in (d) and (e) below. - (d) An authorised person may examine, take samples of and seize any goods which the authorised person has reasonable grounds to suspect may be dangerous goods in respect of which the provisions of the Dangerous Goods Regulations have not been complied with. - (e) An authorised person may open or require to be opened any baggage or package which the authorised person has reasonable grounds to suspect may contain dangerous goods in respect of which the provisions of the Dangerous Goods Regulations have not been complied with. - (f) Subject to paragraph (j), any sample taken, or goods seized by an authorised person under this regulation shall be retained or detained respectively for so long as the Governor considers necessary in all the circumstances and shall be disposed of in such manner as the Governor considers appropriate in all the circumstances. - (g) Without prejudice to the generality of sub-paragraph (d) any sample taken, or goods seized under this regulation may be retained or detained respectively: - (1) for use as evidence at a trial for an offence; or - (2) for forensic examination or for investigation in connection with an offence. - (h) The person from whom any goods have been seized by an authorised person under this regulation may apply to the Governor for the item to be released to them.
+An application under this paragraph shall be made in writing and shall be accompanied by evidence of ownership by the applicant. - (i) Where the Governor is satisfied that the applicant is the owner of the item concerned and that further retention of the item is not necessary for the purposes of any criminal proceedings the Governor shall arrange for the goods concerned to be returned to the applicant.